Distinctive Woodlands and Water

 Due to the distinctiveness of the park's natural features,1,613 acres of the park were designated as Elk River Breaks Natural Area by the Missouri Natural Areas Committee.
 The woodlands found within this natural area are among the last of a landscape that was once common across the region.
 These woodlands feature open growths of shortleaf pine, oaks and hickory trees, over grassy hillsides rich with shrubs and wildflowers.
 Plant life includes royal catchfly, prairie aster and purple coneflower to name a few.

 Also within Elk River Breaks Natural Area is a section of Big Sugar Creek, which is part of the Elk River watershed that drains south into the Arkansas River Basin.
 Most other Ozark rivers drain north and east into the Missouri and Mississippi rivers.
 Therefore, Big Sugar Creek and its tributary streams contain a number of species that do not occur elsewhere in Missouri, including the redspot chub, Neosho orangethroat darter and northern crayfish.

-Ozark Chinquapin Trail, a three-mile loop trail, winds through Elk River Breaks Natural Area for those who want to enjoy the beauty and solitude of the area.
+Ozark Chinquapin Trail, a 3.25-mile loop trail, winds through Elk River Breaks Natural Area for those who want to enjoy the beauty and solitude of the area.
 The trail follows a small bedrock stream, which is surrounded with steep hills on both sides.
 The trail then climbs into the upland woodlands and glades, with opportunities to see local plants and animals, and some wonderful views across the rugged Elk River landscape.

 The Missouri Department of Natural Resources obtained 640 acres of land for Big Sugar Creek State Park in 1992.
 Today, the park is the only state park to represent the Elk River Section of the Ozarks Natural Division.